slinkp/practical-deep-learning-fastai/README.md

 $ juypter notebook
 ```

-Once that's done, any notebook sections in the `book/` subdirectory
+Once that's done, any notebook sections in the `book/` or `lessons/` subdirectory
 _that are intended to run locally_ should work.
-I'll update my copies of the book chapter notebooks as I go through the course,
+I'll update my copies of the notebooks as I go through the course,
 to ensure they work for me.

 For example, I made some changes to my fork of the [chapter 2 notebook](book/02_production.ipynb)